decentralized-identity/didcomm-messaging/docs/spec-files/problems.md

 In addition, messages MAY use the [Advanced Sequencing](../../extensions/advanced_sequencing/main.md) extension to detect gaps in delivery or messages arriving out of order.

+### Route Tracing

+To troubleshoot routing issues, DIDComm offers a header, `trace`.
+Any party that processes a DIDComm plaintext message containing this header MAY do an HTTP POST of a **route trace report** to the URI in the header's value.

+This mechanism is not intended to profile timing or performance, and thus does not cover the same problem space as OpenTracing.
+It is only intended as a debugging or troubleshooting feature.

+[TODO: describe the trace report.]
+For example, in a message for Bob that is double-wrapped (once for his external mediator and once for his cloud agent), three plaintext messages might contain `trace` headers:

+1. The outermost message, decrypted by Bob's external mediator, containing forwarding instructions to Bob's cloud agent.
+2. The center message, decrypted by Bob's cloud agent, containing an inner encrypted payload and instructions to forward it to Bob's DID.
+3. The inner message, seen by Bob's iPhone.

+If Alice, the sender of this message, includes a `trace` header on each one, and if handlers of this message along the route cooperate with her request to trace, then Alice can learn where in a route a message delivery is failing.

+Tracing has security, privacy, and performance implications.
+Support for tracing is not required of DIDComm implementations, but it is recommended for parties that need sophisticated debugging.
+Parties that implement tracing MUST decide whether or not to honor trace requests based upon a policy that ensures accountability and transparency, and MUST default to reject tracing requests unless they have independent reason to believe that appropriate safeguards are in place.

 ### Explicit problem reports

 DIDComm features a standard method for reporting problems to other parties.